Abhinaenae/Algorithm-Solutions/ContainsDuplicate.md

 ```

 ### Solution (Optimized Solution)
 Because a solution of `O(n^2)` is not efficient in time, one would have to wonder if it is possible to optimize the brute force solution.
-Using a HashSet to make it so that the solution improve to be in linear time, but also has a trade-off where the space complexity will be in linear time, instead of constant time.
+Using a HashSet to make it so that the solution improves to be in linear time, but also has a trade-off where the space complexity will be in linear time, instead of constant time.

+You can create a HashSet, then for every element in nums, you can check if that element is already in the HashSet to return true, if not, you add the element into the HashSet.
+If this loop completes without returning true, then there is no duplicate in the array nums.
 - Time Complexity: `O(n)`
 - Space Complexity: `O(n)`
 ```